jeantimex/lenticular-lens/README.md

 *   `background.jpg`: An environment map for the scene.
 *   `illusion-mask.png`: The "fingerprint" etched texture used for the Pokemon V foil.

+## Credits
+Some of the visual effects in this project were inspired by or ported from the excellent work in [pokemon-cards-css](https://github.com/simeydotme/pokemon-cards-css) by simeydotme.

 ---
 Created by [jeantimex](https://github.com/jeantimex)